winstonchiong/decisionlabucsf.github.io/README.md

 part of that entry needs to be preceded by at least two spaces.
 If you added a picture in the previous step, type in the filename you assigned it after `image: `.
-Not every field needs to be filled in, e.g. if you don't have or don't want to list a twitter account.
+Not every field needs to be filled in, e.g. if you don't have or don't want to list a Google Scholar account.
 After `description: ` give yourself a quick bio.
 Feel free to write two or three paragraphs in the first person, include something about how you've gotten interested in neuroscience or working with patients, and maybe something about yourself outside of work.
 Three carriage returns makes a new paragraph, as long as all the lines in the description are indented to the